JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 ---
 Do Fragment transactions and back navigation have no more secrets for you?
 Well then you should definitely try to solve the mystery in this post, where a Fragment (literally) started to haunt us...

 Seemingly simple Fragment transactions can sometimes have unintended side effects.
-While investigating, we'll learn how Fragment transactions actually work .
+While investigating, we'll learn how Fragment transactions actually work.

 ## Part 1: the haunt
 Let's build a very straightforward app that shows all today's calendar events for a particular user.
-To do so, users will obviously have to login first.
+To do so, users will obviously have to log in first.

 Assume now that the app consists out of a single screen that: